DZombies45/dzombies45.github.io/_posts/2025-01-24-noteblock-note-setter.md

 categories: [Addon]
 tags: [addon, tutorial]
 description: >-
-  note for my NBNS addon
+  note for my NBNS addon (on pause)
 ---

 # working on it

 it's an addon that will make changing noteblock note easy with ui (fornow)

+so it seems making it its own block will be hard, so will need to wait till we can check restone update on custom block like its posible with tick interval, but when i test it, it will lag after some block is placed on low end device, so ill wait till then

 ## **download**